-When the complaint is received, the Director of Human Resources/EEO will contact the respondent (e.g. accused person) to advise him/her of the charges and the opportunity to make written response to the charge(s) within ten (10) working days of the date of the notification.
+When the complaint is received, the Director of Human Resources/EEO will contact the respondent (i.e. accused person) to advise him/her of the charges and the opportunity to make written response to the charge(s) within ten (10) working days of the date of the notification.

-When the Director of Human Resources receives the respondent's response, the Director/EEO will investigate the charge(s), decide if harassment has occurred, and provide in writing a confidential summary of the complaint, the response, the facts of the investigation, and his/her written decision to the Provost and Vice President for Academic Affairs.
+When the Director of Human Resources/EEO receives the respondent's response, the Director/EEO will investigate the charge(s), decide if harassment has occurred, and provide in writing a confidential summary of the complaint, the response, the facts of the investigation, and his/her written decision to the Provost and Vice President for Academic Affairs and Research.

-The Provost will review all of the documents received, including any notes from interviews performed by Human Resources and will either concur or disagree with Human Resources' findings.
-If the Provost concurs with the determination by Human Resources. he/she will notify all parties included of the decision, and any disciplinary action, if needed, which may include dismissal.
-If the Provost disagrees with the determination by Human Resources, the entire file will be submitted to the Office of General Counsel, whose determination of whether the harassment occurred will be final.
+The Provost will review all of the documents received, including any notes from interviews performed by the Director of Human Resources and will either concur or disagree with the Director of Human Resources findings.
+If the Provost concurs with the determination by Human Resources, the Provost will notify all parties included of the decision, and any disciplinary action, if needed, which may include dismissal.
+If the Provost disagrees with the determination by the Director of Human Resources, the entire file will be submitted to the Office of General Counsel, whose determination of whether the harassment occurred will be final.
 In any event, the Provost will notify all parties of the outcome and impose any discipline.
 In certain instances, the accused may be entitled to termination hearings or the grievance process, if applicable.